 We all love the familiar, floral scent of vanilla.
 From the delicate fragrance drifting from your reed diffuser in the living room to the sweet tasting ice-cream that you bought at the beach, there’s no denying that we would be lost without it.
-But if vanilla is used so abundantly, why is it so expensive?
+But if vanilla and vanilla pods are used so abundantly, why are they so expensive?

 If we start at the beginning, vanilla is a flower that grows on a vine and with the right support and climate it can scale the tallest trees.
 Originally vanilla was grown solely in Mexico, home of the native Melipona bee that pollenates the flower.
 Despite best efforts to encourage bee colonies to thrive in Europe to expand trade, Mexico continued to dominate the vanilla market.

 It was some 300 years later in the nineteenth century that a 12-year-old slave working on a plantation in Réunion discovered a way to hand-pollinate the flowers.
 This was a global breakthrough for neighbouring countries such as Madagascar, that could use their fertile land to cultivate the vanilla crop.